encyclomedia/students/README.md

 Published in Trends and Applications in Information Systems and Technologies.
 Journal: Advances in Intelligent Systems and Computing series.
 DOI: http://www.doi.org/10.1007/978-3-030-72657-7_16

+## Data
 [Dataset Link](https://archive-beta.ics.uci.edu/ml/datasets/predict+students+dropout+and+academic+success)

+## Environment
+This project was saved and completely done in IBM Watson Studio using Python and SciKit-Learn.